A Dark Past; A Bright Future

 BY: T. Franklin Murphy | January 2017

-"Sometimes the learning system goes haywire, interjecting faulty responses that destroy rather heal."
+"Sometimes the learning system goes haywire, clinging to faulty responses that destroy rather heal."

-When a struggling marriage sparks thought of lost opportunity, “If only I married a different person,” we are escaping the current problem.
-Regretting a choice and replacing it with an unknown alternative allows for flexibility, where we artfully create a joyous ending; reality can’t compete.
-The work required for successful relationships is a chapter pleasantly skipped over in our imaginations.
+When a struggling marriage generates thoughts of lost opportunity, “If only I married a different person,” we are escaping the current problem.
+Nothing good happens here.
+Replacing the present with an imaginative alternative sounds nice but our artfully create joyous ending isn't realistic; different circumstances create a different set of problems.
+Reality can’t compete.
+The work required for a better relationship must be done in the present, not with a new partner with in our imaginations.

-Hiding in the dark corners of the past, we discover wisdom.
-Wisdom missed; overlooked in the heat of the moment and the immaturity of our mind; but with growth, we can utilize visits into the past, relieving unneeded guilt, and moving through hateful condemnations.
+We discover wisdom hiding in the dark corners of the past.
+Wisdom overlooked in the heat of the moment and the immaturity of our mind still remains for the careful observer.
 We don’t simply shrug our shoulders at past hurtful choices but courageously contemplate our roles, gain wisdom and act better in the present.

 Please support FLS with a share: